Trimming your dog’s nails can feel stressful—especially if you’re worried about cutting too short and hurting them.

 Understanding the Nail Anatomy (Very Important)

-Inside each nail is the quick — a sensitive area with blood vessels and nerves.
+Inside your dog’s nail is the quick — a sensitive area that contains blood vessels and nerves.

-• In light-colored nails, the quick appears pink
+- In light-colored nails, the quick usually appears pink

-• In dark nails, the quick is harder to see
+- In black nails, the quick is harder to see.

 How to Avoid Cutting the Quick